november-golf/november-golf/README.md

 ###  Grew professionally:

-> with roles from shop floor (Aged 16 in The trenches of a low-cost supermarket) to senior (Aged 21 senior manager in sales, training) to board room        (directorships: creative services, publishing).
+> with roles from shop floor (Aged 16 in The trenches of a low-cost supermarket) to senior (Aged 21 senior manager in sales, training) to executive        (directorships: creative services, publishing).

 ###  Ventured forth: